-Hsp70 is a universally conserved molecular chaperone that performs a wide variety of functions in the cell including folding of both newly synthesized and denatured protein “clients”, protein transport and disaggregation of oligomerized proteins.
+Hsp70 is a universally conserved molecular chaperone that performs a wide variety of functions in the cell including folding of both newly synthesized and denatured protein “clients”.
 Although transcriptional regulation of Hsp70 has been highly studied, little is known about post-translational modifications on Hsp70 (known as the “Chaperone Code”) and their effects on in vivo function.

 Our central hypothesis is that Hsp70 phosphorylation regulates co-chaperone and client protein interactions and may be altered in cancer cells resulting in increased oncoprotein stability.

 2. Regulation of the DNA damage response by chaperones